emaloney/MBToolbox/README.md

 4. Now, find the “Other Linker Flags” build setting.
 Double-click the current value to bring up the editor, and then click the “+” button to add a new linker flag.

-5. Add the text `-ObjC` to the linker flags.
+5. Add the value `-ObjC` to the linker flags if it isn't there already.

 #### IV.
 Dependencies & Linking